-This article is for general knowledge only and is based on information from reliable online sources.
-Individual cats vary, adjust your care to suit your cat’s unique needs.
+This article is for general knowledge only and is based on information from online sources and feline behaviour research.

 Your feline’s coat deserves regular attention, even for short-haired varieties.
 Beyond preventing hairballs and reducing shedding around your home, brushing creates a special bonding moment.